SharePoint/sp-dev-docs/docs/general-development/work-with-social-feeds-in-sharepoint.md

 **Table 2.
-API for common programming tasks for working with social feeds in SharePoint Server 2013**
+API for common programming tasks for working with social feeds in SharePoint**

 |**Task**|**Members**|